-This fifth post in my blog series on my personal and professional information management workflow explains how I choose between Evernote Notebooks and Tags to organize my notes.
+This post explains how I choose between Evernote Notebooks and Tags to organize my notes.
 New to Evernote?…check out my introduction to Evernote.

 Do a search on Google for Evernote and Notebooks or Tags, and you’ll come across a minefield of posts on blogs and in user forums from enthusiastic Evernote users all